 To the naked eye it looks like a fairly standard kind of white liquid, but breast milk is an ever changing food supply that is constantly morphing itself to meet your baby’s changing needs.
 The first milk your baby feeds on is watery and tends to quench your baby’s thirst.
 Then comes the thicker milk that is high in fat.
 This two-course meal is perfectly dispensed to give your baby the electrolytes, fats and nutrients they need.
 And as if that wasn’t enough, your breast milk also changes its components to support any antibodies that your baby is low in – meaning your milk is doing its best to protect your baby from getting sick.

 6. Your bone density changes

 Your growing baby’s need for calcium means your body might have to draw additional calcium from your bones.
 In fact, it’s thought that women may lose 3-5 percent of bone mass during breastfeeding.
-This may also be due to the fact that the body produces less estrogen during breastfeeding.
+This may also be due to the fact that the body produces less oestrogen during breastfeeding.
 But again, the body has a clever trick up its sleeve, recovering any lost bone density within six months after weaning.
-Just our amazing bodies keeping perfect balance with our babies.
+Just another way our amazing bodies keep perfect balance with our babies.